tasmota/docs/docs/Rules.md

 SwitchTopic 0

 Rule1
-  on System#Boot var1 0 endon
+  on System#Boot var1 0 ENDON
-  on Switch2#State do backlog add1 1; event START endon
+  ON Switch2#State DO Backlog add1 1; event START ENDON
-  on event#START do event BELL=%var1% endon
+  ON event#START DO event BELL=%var1% ENDON
-  on event#BELL=1.000 do backlog publish cmnd/bell/power on; RuleTimer1 60 endon
+  ON event#BELL=1.000 DO Backlog publish cmnd/bell/power on; RuleTimer1 60 ENDON
-  on event#BELL=0 do publish cmnd/bell/power off endon on Rules#Timer=1 do backlog var1 0; event BELL=0 endon
+  ON event#BELL=0 DO publish cmnd/bell/power off ENDON ON Rules#Timer=1 DO Backlog var1 0; event BELL=0 ENDON

 Rule1 1
 ```